paulyuk/functions/starters/javascriptv4/README.md

 }
 ```

-You will see chat happen in the Terminal standard out, the HTTP response, and saved off to a Blob for state management in the `samples-chatgpt-output` container.

 ### Using Visual Studio Code
 1) Open this folder in a new terminal
 2) Open VS Code by entering `code .` in the terminal